drojaazu/megadev/README.md

 ## Getting Started

 Clone the repo and place it in a location such as /opt/megadev.
-In the root of the directory is `makefile_global` (the global makefile) which will be used as a system-wide base for all projects.
+In the root of the directory is `makefile.global` (the global makefile) which will be used as a system-wide base for all projects.
 Edit it as necessary to match your build environment.

 To start a new project copy the `new_project` directory from within the Megadev location to you project directory.
 It contains three files: a makefile,  `project.h` and `ip.s`.
 Modify the makefile as you'd like to specify subdirectories and compilation options.
 Modify `project.h` as you'd like to reflect your project information, being careful to maintain the required text lengths. `ip.s` is a minimal IP, your program entry.
 Afterwards, do `make init` in the project directory to create the directories, and move `project.h` and `ip.s` to the source directory.
 You are ready to begin development.